 Grains may cause Diarrhea and preventable diseases such as Feline Diabetes, Pancreatitis, Chronic Renal Failure (CRF), Urinary Crystals, Cystitis (bladder inflammation), Bladder/Kidney Stones, Inflammatory Bowel Disease (IBD), Hepatic Lipidosis (Fatty Liver Disease) and Cancer leading to premature death.

 Grains are SOLELY used as cheap fillers/ingredients to boost protein levels instead of using high quality, much more expensive, human grade meat.

 Grains are carbohydrates and are useless to carnivores.
 Slick marketing ads and television commercials from pet food companies or from veterinarians who know absolutely nothing about animal nutrition will say that carbohydrates from “whole grains” are easy to digest, are good for your pets and give them “energy & vitality”.

-Actually, carbohydrates do only one thing in cats and dogs: They only make your animal companions fat like they do in humans.
+Actually, carbohydrates do only one thing in cats and dogs: They only make your animal companions fat like they do in humans and are the cause of many serious illness and disease.
 But unlike humans, carnivores get their energy from proteins and fats, NOT from carbohydrates!